 COLUMBIA, S.C. ― The South Carolina Department of Public Health (DPH) is reporting 14 new cases of measles in the state since Friday, bringing the total number of cases in South Carolina related to the Upstate outbreak to 76 and the total number reported to DPH this year to 79.

-Eight of the new cases resulted from the previously reported exposure at the Way of Truth Church in Inman.
-The other two are still under investigation.
+Eight of the new cases resulted from the previously reported exposure at the Way of Truth Church in Inman, and three of the new cases were exposed in a school setting.
+The other three are still under investigation.

 There are currently 134 individuals in quarantine and one in isolation.